Skip to content

 }

-Then follow this guide to install Docker Our recommendation is to use the Repository installation method and install the latest Docker version you can get from there.
+Then follow this guide to install Docker.
+Our recommendation is to use the Repository installation method and install the latest Docker version you can get from there.

 If you did the configuration step appropriately first, then you can start up your Docker service.

-The first step to test if everything works is to run a Hello World container. docker run hello-world
+The first step to test if everything works is to run a Hello World container.

 docker run registry.hpc.ut.ee/mirror/library/hello-world:latest